 One really common mistake that new parents tend to make is that they assume that they can leave babyproofing for a while since it’s going to be a long time before the baby can even get around the house, right?
 Well, not exactly.
 Sure, your baby isn’t going to be particularly mobile for the first few months, but kids grow up fast and when you’re surrounded by the joy and chaos of being a new parent, that time going much more quickly than you’d expect.
 There are few things more stressful than trying to babyproof your house while also trying to make sure that a curious baby isn’t crawling around getting up to anything dangerous.
 It’s far easier to get it all done before the baby is even born so that you no longer have to worry about it.
 The best thing to do is to make a clear list of all of the things in the house that might present a risk to your new baby.
 If you’re having trouble thinking of things then there are plenty of lists online that you can find which can show you which areas of your house could benefit the most from babyproofing.
 Sure, you don’t want to spend all of your time panicking about your child hurting themselves, but at least this way you can get on with the fun parts of parenting and put some of your anxieties to rest for a while,

 Here’s something that children have a habit of sapping from their parents: energy.
-You know what takes a lot of energy?
+Do you know what takes a lot of energy?
 Decorating.
 It hardly takes a genius to be able to do that math here.
 Since you’re going to be spending a decent amount of time waiting around for your new arrival, why not pass the time by getting their room ready?
 Painting the walls, getting the cot, and decorating the room, in general, is a great way to prepare for your little one’s arrival and make the time go just a little bit faster.
 Just make sure that you have plenty of storage in their room.
 You might not think that you’re going to need it, but babies have a habit of accumulating a ridiculous amount of stuff in the first few years.
 Sure, you’re almost certainly going to end up having to redecorate your child’s room within a few years but giving them a comfortable and cozy space to sleep and play is one of the best things that you can do for your little ones in the early days.
 And don’t obsess over knowing the gender of your baby before decorating either.
 Blue for boys and pink for girls is silly and outdated.
 Find a color scheme that you like and that will create the nicest possible environment for your baby.
 Don’t let society tell you how your baby’s room should be decorated.

 Clothes and toys